StefanFB/CodeGorilla-Projects/Participants/src/README.md

 For this I created two classes.
 The Participant class would help me to make each new participant, while the Participants (plural!) class contains the ArrayList.
 It has methods to add a participant to the ArrayList.
 There are some debug functions to keep track of the data in the terminal.

-To make the form more user-friendly I added functionality to reset the form after each added participant and to empty the value when selected.
-The default behaviour of the spinners was annoying as the zero stayed in place.
-So when you use `TAB` to get into the next field and try to type `15`, you would actually type `150`.
+To make the form more user-friendly I added functionality to reset the form after each added participant.
+The text field for name has a default text displaying instructions.
+These will disappear upon focussing and reappear on losing focus, unless you have added your name.

+The default behaviour of the spinners is annoying as the zero stays in place.
+So when you use `TAB` to get into the next field or click on the field and try to type `15`, you would actually type `150`.
+I couldn't get this right, since the setValue() takes an integer or an object as parameter. `null` was not accepted however.